coin-or/GrUMPy/README.md

   It is also possible to typeset labels in LaTex and to output the graph in LaTex format using `dot2tex` (**Warning**: recent versions of `dot2tex` have not perfectly, your mileage may vary).
 After installing `dot2tex`, this can be done by simply calling the method `write(basename='fileName', format='dot')`, and then doing `dot2tex --tmath fileName.dot` or by calling `set_display_mode('dot2tex')` and then `display()` as usual.
 At the moment, the latter only seems to work with version `2.9.0dev` available [here](https://github.com/Alwnikrotikz/dot2tex).
 For the former method, just using `easy_install dot2tex` should work fine.
 1. GrUMPy also creates some visualizations with [gnuplot](https://sourceforge.net/projects/gnuplot/).
 For tips on installing `gnuplot`, see below.
-1. GrUMPy can also visualize 2D polyhedra with the installation of [pypolyhedron](https://github.com/rdeits/pypolyhedron), which must be installed from source.
+1. GrUMPy can also visualize 2D polyhedra with the installation of [pypolyhedron](https://github.com/tkralphs/pypolyhedron), which can be install with `pip install pypolyhedron`

 # Additional Notes for Windows Installation